the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 maybe them unburied it
-and he threatens to switch off charlie for good, while she is already in search for him.
+and he threatens to switch off charlie for good, while she is already in search for him. pre- and retrocognition, communication with the dead, psychometry or telekinesis.

 athologists had to rip the skin off his limbs and tear his body apart, macerate it and send it in chunks to various labs for analysis.
 In the search for truth, Eric had to tear his father's body limb from limb. they need to get rid of him, he could see the full truth already in 2001 ''just one of the risks running with scientific experimentation.''

+maybe he has access to Cs machine, the object. latitde and logitude of the crystal.

 PRESENT:frustrated with his job, just some job title, as lt.gen. now he would prefer to be in combat but